dfrnoch/fresh/README.md

 #### Use

-The client's operation is _modal_ (_a la_ `vi`).
-Because I am more sympathetic than Bill Joy, the client launches in _input_ mode, where text you type gets added to the input line and sent to the server when you hit return.
-This is indicated by the `Ipt` in the lower-left-hand corner.
-In this mode,
+The client's operation is _modal_.
+When you first start the client, you will be in _insert_ mode (indicated by `Ins` in the lower-left-hand corner).
+In this mode, you can type text, which will be sent to the server when you hit `Enter`.
+The following keybindings are available:

 - `Backspace`, `Delete`, `Home`, `End`, and `Left`/`Right` (arrow keys) act as you'd expect